 In April, the World Health Organization, the European Commission, France and the Gates Foundation launched the Access to COVID-19 Tools (ACT) Accelerator, a collaboration of governments, businesses, scientists and non-governmental and global health organizations.
 The accelerator’s mandate is to speed up development, production and equitable access to COVID-19 tests, treatments and vaccines.

 The vaccines pillar, called COVAX, is chartered under the World Health Organization, and two of its ACT Accelerator partners, the Coalition for Epidemic Preparedness Innovations and Gavi, The Vaccine Alliance.
 COVAX is an association of more than 185 member nations established to develop a portfolio of COVID-19 vaccines with the goal of ending the acute phase of the pandemic.
-COVAX, guided by the principle that no one is safe until everyone is safe, aims to distribute two billion doses to the most vulnerable people by the end of 2021.
+COVAX, guided by the principle that no one is safe until everyone is safe, aims to distribute 2 billion doses to the most vulnerable people by the end of 2021.
 COVAX recently announced it has agreements in place putting that goal in sight.

 King worked with the Gates Foundation and the Coalition for Epidemic Preparedness Innovations figuring out where to focus resources among hundreds of vaccine programs.
 He began by surveying 300 organizations worldwide to identify high-capacity manufacturers, and matching vaccine developers to antigen researchers in academia, such as Biedermann and Love.
 Ultimately, vaccinating enough people worldwide to contain COVID-19 will require many manufacturers and numerous technologies.